API: Overview and Authentication

 For security reasons, all API handlers are decorated with [HttpPost] attribute, forcing the API user to invoke the API using HTTP POST method.

-All data submitted by the API client is sent as a XML or JSON payload of the POST request.
+All data submitted by the API client is sent as a JSON payload of the POST request.
 This payload consists of some common data, such as the sitecode and API key, and some API specific data, for example an ID of a database object.

 URL